 In our more “enlightened” times, King George’s pet peeves, in fact, may turn out to have been a rare form of disease we know today as porphyria, an incurable affliction that attacks the body’s central nervous system.
 It manifests itself in various forms, including abdominal pain and tachycardia, as well as unreasonable behavior toward individuals (i.e., boorish shouting, constant interruptions, and lewd remarks — and there was plenty of that in the film) and portentously dark urinary output.
 In the movie, the color of the king’s “water” is a rather unsettling shade of blue.

-When The Madness of King George was first released, it was considered a fairly scathing commentary on Queen Elizabeth II and her dysfunctional royal family.
-Today, it bears closer scrutiny, for it depicts not only the disintegration from within of a fragile form of government (shades of the fractious U.S. Congress), but one that was entirely dependent upon the force and personality of a solitary, charismatic leader, i.e., the king himself (paging Donald Trump).
+When The Madness of King George was first released, it was considered a fairly scathing commentary on Queen Elizabeth II and her own purportedly dysfunctional royal family.
+Today, it bears closer scrutiny, for it depicts not only the disintegration from within of a fragile form of government (shades of the fractious U.S. Congress), but one that was entirely dependent upon the force and personality of a solitary, charismatic leader, that is, the king himself (paging Donald Trump).

 As for the blue-tinted urine, that was explained by the royal physicians’ ministering of a medication derived from the gentian plant.
 With its deep blue petals, the plant is still in use today as a mild sedative or tonic that could turn one’s urinary output blue (What, what?).

-With the king’s return to “normally accepted” court behavior, a parliamentary crisis is averted and the English monarchy resumes its steady-as-she-goes course for a grand total of 60 years under His Majesty’s rule.
-The newly put-forth diagnosis of mental illness, mixed with dual personality issues, appear to finally address the notion that the madness of King George had a psychological as well as a neurological basis.
+With the king’s return to “normally acceptable” court behavior, a parliamentary crisis is averted and the English monarchy resumes its steady-as-she-goes course for a grand total of 60 years under His Majesty’s rule.
+The newly put-forth diagnosis of mental illness, mixed with the dual-personality issues, appear to have finally addressed the notion that the madness of King George had a psychological as well as a neurological basis.

 That George III eventually recovered his wits about him, and came back, full-throttle, to lord it over his wayward son — and put down those poor unfortunates who came ever-so-close to fomenting out-and-out rebellion against his realm — was not lost on modern movie audiences.